 “If the burden is too much and stays too long, even love bends, cracks, comes close to breaking”

-This Nigerian debut, shortlisted for the 2017 Baileys Prize, is the heart-breaking tale of what wanting a child can do to a person, a marriage and a family; a powerful and vivid story of what it means to love not wisely but too well
+Shortlisted for the 2017 Baileys Prize, this Nigerian debut is the heart-breaking tale of what wanting a child can do to a person, a marriage and a family

 SHORTLISTED FOR THE 2017 BAILEYS WOMEN’S PRIZE FOR FICTION